drips-network/docs/README.md

 # Welcome to Drips Docs 👋

+This is the repository containing the Docusaurus code that is used to generate the docs for [drips.radicle.network][wi].
+This branch (v0.2) is the branch for the v0.2 version of the documentation, which is deployed at XXXXXX.

-This is the repository for the Drips documentation site [drips.radicle.network][wi]. drips-docs accepts contributions via Radicle patches and GitHub pull requests.
+The drips-docs repo accepts contributions via Radicle patches and GitHub pull requests.
 This document outlines some contributing guidelines, contact points, and other resources to make it easier to contribute to drips-docs.